 Careers teachers in school

 Careers education is taught in all post primary schools across Northern Ireland.
-Careers teachers increase your child’s knowledge of the world of work and develop their employability skills.
+Careers teachers increase your child’s knowledge of the world of work and develop their work skills.

 Careers advisers in schools

-Careers advisers are professionally trained and are based in careers offices throughout Northern Ireland.
-A careers adviser is assigned to all post primary schools to support the careers education programme by providing impartial careers information advice and guidance.
+Careers advisers are professionally trained and are based in school careers offices.
+A careers adviser is assigned to all post primary schools.
+They support the careers education programme by giving impartial careers information advice and guidance.
 Speaking to a careers adviser will help your child make successful career choices.

-- class and group talks on careers options / topics
+- class and group talks on careers options and topics

-- information about further / higher education and training provision
+- information about further and higher education and training courses

 - information about careers and the skills and qualifications needed